Fulke Rose

 Fulke Rose (10 April 1644 – c.
-March 1694) was a British physician and early colonist of Jamaica.
+March 1694) was an English physician and early colonist of Jamaica.
 He was one of the principal buyers in Jamaica of slaves taken by the Royal African Company and had extensive land-holdings on the island.
 He continued to practice medicine in Jamaica and with Hans Sloane attended the former privateer Henry Morgan towards the end of Morgan's life.

 Early life and family

 Fulke Rose was born 10 April 1644 in Mickleton, Gloucestershire, to the reverend Thomas Rose and his wife Francesse Rose née Fisher.
 He had brothers Thomas and Francis who were resident in Jamaica, John who was a merchant in London and William who was an apothecary who was one of the parties in Rose v Royal College of Physicians (1701–03).
 His will of 1693 also mentions sisters Elizabeth Milner and Martha Langley, and a brother Norgrove.

 He married Elizabeth Langley, daughter of Alderman John Langley of Cornhill, at Port Royal, Jamaica, on 11 July 1678.
 Their children included daughters Elizabeth, Anne (Anne Isted), and Mary.